Click The Image To Take You To the Website

 The Veterans of Foreign Wars’ “Sport Clips Help A Hero Scholarship” will provide service members and veterans with the financial assistance they need to complete their educational goals without incurring excessive student loan debt.

 Wartime Veteran Scholarship Fund.
 Can be used by any veteran who has served in combat since 1990 and who has exhausted all available federal G.I.
 Education Benefits options.
-Veterans must apply through the NM Department of Veteran Services, with the Veterans’ Service Officer (VSO) J.R.
-Turner, at email@example.com or (575) 524-6220.
+Veterans must apply through the NM Department of Veteran Services, with the Veterans’ Service Officer (VSO) Rosa Bycenski at firstname.lastname@example.org or (575) 524-6220.